-There is only one member of the hardy annual Platystemon plant genus and this is commonly referred to as Creamcups and goes by the latin name, Platystemon californicus.
+There is only one member of the hardy annual Platystemon plant genus.
+This is commonly referred to as Creamcups and goes by the latin name of Platystemon californicus.

-The plant has green lanced shaped leaves and blooms in the summer with yellow circular flowers.
+The plant has green lanced shaped leaves and blooms in the summer.
+When it carries yellow circular flowers.

-Platystemon reaches an height of about 30 cm when in bloom and makes an ideal edging or border plant.
+Platystemon reaches a height of about 30 cm (12 inches) when in bloom, and makes an ideal edging or border plant.

 It is a relative of the Poppy family

 Common Names: Creamcups.

 Life Cycle: Half hardy annual, hardy annual.

 Growing Region: Zones 5 to 8.